 Before finding my love of gardening, I’ve never had a long term hobby.
 I’m not afraid to try new things but I drop stuff very quickly if I don't get that buzz, don't get that excitement.

 What I love about gardening is that you can do as much or as little as you like and it all counts as progress and all delivers that little buzz.
 Sow some seeds, rake something over, water the plants, every part of it fills me with joy.

 Which gardeners inspire you and why?

 I’m always inspired by people who share their knowledge.
-Its such a gift to find people who love what they do so much, to want to share that with others - Zoe from Swan Cottage flowers is a fountain of knowledge and I know I'm not the only one grateful for her wisdom when it comes to filling our gardens with beautiful blooms.
+Its such a gift to find people who love what they do so much, to want to share that with others - Zoe is a fountain of knowledge and I know I'm not the only one grateful for her wisdom when it comes to filling our gardens with beautiful blooms.

 I also love seeing gardeners repurpose and recycle and do so much in such small spaces.
 Anyone who’s making the most of what they have and using every item they can in their recycling box to start off some seeds, I salute you.